 Tire cupping is a form of uneven tread wear that looks like worn patches amidst tread that looks normal.
-The cupping occurs because the tires are bouncing on the road instead of maintaining consistent contact with the surface of the road.
+The cupping occurs because the tires bounce on the road instead of maintaining consistent contact with the road’s surface.

 Tire cupping is just one type of irregular wear.
 It is also referred to diagonal wear, centerline wear, shoulder wear, choppy wear, heel-toe wear, feathering or scalloping of the tires.